Viglino/font-gis/README.md

 You can use it for commercial projects, open source projects, or really almost whatever you want.
 [Read full Font-GIS license](https://github.com/Viglino/font-gis/blob/main/LICENSE.md)

+**Font-GIS is licensed under [Apache-2.0](https://github.com/Viglino/font-gis/blob/main/LICENSE-APACHE.md)**

+Dual-license can be used for each specific parts:
-* Font-GIS font is licensed under the [SIL OFL 1.1 License](https://github.com/Viglino/font-gis/blob/main/LICENSE-OFL.md)
+* Font-GIS **font** is licensed under the [SIL OFL 1.1 License](https://github.com/Viglino/font-gis/blob/main/LICENSE-OFL.md)
-* Icons and SVG files are licensed under the [CC BY 4.0 License](https://github.com/Viglino/font-gis/blob/main/LICENSE-CC-BY.md)
+* **Icons** and **SVG** files are licensed under the [CC BY 4.0 License](https://creativecommons.org/licenses/by/4.0/)
-* Codes and all non font or icon files are licensed under the [MIT License](https://github.com/Viglino/font-gis/blob/main/LICENSE-MIT.md)
+* **Codes** and all non font or icon files are licensed under the [MIT License](https://github.com/Viglino/font-gis/blob/main/LICENSE-MIT.md)

-Attribution is required by MIT, SIL OFL, and CC BY licenses.
-Font-GIS files already contain embedded comments with sufficient attribution, so you shouldn't need to do anything additional when using these files normally.
+Attribution is required by Apache, MIT, SIL OFL, and CC BY licenses.
+Font-GIS files already contain embedded comments with sufficient attribution, so **you shouldn't need to do anything additional when using these files normally**.

 ## <img src="https://github.com/Viglino/font-gis/blob/main/svg/map/uEB2B-story-maps.svg" height="35" align="left" />Press